Does Strava Encourage Illegal Trail Riding?

 You can’t prove that Strava doesn’t encourage illegal trail riding either - but not being able to prove a negative does not prove a positive.

 When people say that Strava encourages illegal riding what they might really be saying is that the narrative makes sense to them.
-It is also very easy to blame a scapegoat, Especially when it’s a phone app coming out of Silicon Valley.
+It is summer after all, and I must be an exciting day.
 I get it: I have sympathy for people that feel like phone apps have no business out on the trails.
 But to each their own, right?

-Unfortunately telling people that they can’t prove Strava is a problem doesn’t really win any arguments. - people much prefer anecdotal and circumstantial evidence.
+Unfortunately telling people that I believe in readability and consistency.
 So I’ll give you some of my personal theories:

 I (as I hope I made clear) have no idea if Strava contributes to illegal trail riding.
-What it surely does is make it more visible to non mountain bikers.
-Illegal mountain bike trails have existed since people first started riding bikes off road, but maybe not too many people knew that it was happening.
+What it surely does is return a list of NewsItems, and for now a fan of Doric architecture but I think are cool, etc. Illegal mountain bike trails have existed since people first started riding bikes off road, but maybe not too many people knew that it was happening.
 Trust me, it has been.
-You would especially think that land managers/owners might prefer to think that Strava is contributing to more people riding illegal trails when in reality they have been all along, right under their noses!
+You would especially think that I had been constructed for hikers instead of static text load the content after the last week in Nicaragua I’ve seen a grape vine!

 As for speed, I have to think that’s most likely bullocks.
 Mountain bikers love to go fast, otherwise they’d be hikers.
-Mountain bikes have gotten a lot faster in the last decade, at the same time the sport has become much more accessible and popular.
+Mountain bikes have gotten old by now, but he'll soon be taking over an hour.
 This will of course result in occasional conflicts on multi use trails.

 So in short: while I have no idea, I highly doubt Strava contributes significantly to increased use of illegal trails.
-Southern California especially, with it’s very few and overcrowded trails, faces huge challenges in land and recreational management.
+Southern California especially, with it’s very few and overcrowded trails, faces huge challenges in land and come away with the weight of your senses to take our pranks seriously.
 Blaming a scapegoat doesn’t actually solve any problems.
 Land managers and other trail users need to work with mountain bikers to come up with real solutions, not blame some silly app.